-I would like to thank all that were involved in the Juvenile Work Crew program which include Bartholomew County Dispatch, the Bartholomew County Sheriff's Department, the Bartholomew County Youth Service Center, Bartholomew County Juvenile Probation, as well as Brad Barnes, Angie Purvis, and Anita Biehle.
-I hope for another successful year in 2016.
+I would like thank Brad Barnes, Anita Biehle, and Angie Purvis as well as the Bartholomew County Sheriff's Department, Bartholomew County Dispatch, the Bartholomew County Youth Service Center, and Bartholomew County Juvenile Probation for all their help and support throughout 2016.
+I hope to have another successful year in 2017.

-B. Conrad Juvenile Work Crew Supervisor
+Submitted by: Brandon J. Conrad Juvenile Work Crew Supervisor